 - viii.
 More than 50% of the municipal area is under the jurisdiction of Ingonyama Trust Board.
 Whereas the Municipality has extended its Land Use Scheme to cover the whole municipal area, challenges with the management of rural land remain from a development control perspective. - ix.
 Extensive land claims over portions of the municipal area and institutional procedures, in cooperation with the Department of Rural Development and Land Reform, are being put into place toward the resolution of these land claims. - x.
 Cooperation between the Municipality and SOE (State Owned Enterprises) are being pursued in the interest of economic development but also the conservation of natural assets, notably the need for sand replenishment by Transnet along the Northern Beaches that are experiencing severe coastal erosion.
-Apart from Transnet, the Richards Bay Industrial Development Zone has the potential to create many opportunities in the Municipality. - xi.
-Strong partnerships are also in place with various government departments in attaining goals of mutual interest, i.e. assistance from the Department of Transport with the uMhlathuze Comprehensive Integrated Transport Plan (CITP).
+Apart from Transnet, the Richards Bay Industrial Development Zone has the potential to create many opportunities in the government departments in attaining goals of mutual interest, i.e. assistance from the Department of Transport with the uMhlathuze Comprehensive Integrated Transport Plan (CITP).
 Also, increasing and improved alignment is needed to ensure the integrated implementation of human settlement projects.